Local Fares and Passes

 Day passes provide unlimited travel on local Marin Transit routes for a 1-day period and can be purchased onboard the bus.
 Tell the driver that you'd like to purchase a Day Pass and if you qualify for a discount.
 Insert exact fare ($5 for adults, $2.50 for youth/senior/disabled) into the farebox using the dollar bill and coin slot.
 The farebox will eject a magnetic striped card, which you will need to swipe on any additional buses you ride that day.
 Passes are then swiped or dipped into the farebox upon boarding each bus.

-Weekly and monthly passes are activated at first use and are good for 7 and 31 days, respectively.
+Monthly passes are activated at first use and are good for 31 days.
 To activate your pass, dip your pass in the activation slot on the top left of the farebox.
 For all following trips during the pass validity period, swipe your pass by sliding it through the diagonal slot located at the top right of the farebox with the magnetic stripe facing you.

 Using your Clipper card?
 Learn more.